 Underwood had been our best starter for two seasons.
 After the trade, he had a good 1980 season for the Yankees, going 13-9 with a 3.66 ERA in 38 games, 27 starts.
 Unfortunately, Underwood had a poor start to the next season, and the Yankees shipped him off to the A’s.

 Ted Wilborn would play 8 games for the Yankees and never be seen in the majors again.

 The big piece for the Jays was Garcia.
-He would go on to play second (and hit leadoff) for the next seven seasons.
+He would play second (and hit leadoff) for the next seven seasons.
 He hit .288/.309/.371 with 194 steals as a Jay.
-He was the prototypical middle infielder of the era, high batting average, but wouldn’t take a walk and had no power.
-Add in that his base-stealing success rate was so poor that we would have been better off if he didn’t try to steal so much.
+He was the prototypical middle infielder of the era high batting average, but he wouldn’t take a walk and had no power.
+Add in that his base-stealing success rate was so poor that we would have been better off if he didn’t try to steal.

 Chambliss was a fan favourite for the Yankees.
 The Jays flipped him to the Braves for Barry Bonnell, Joey McLaughlin, and Pat Rockett.

 In 1980 Mirabella pitched in 33 games, making 22 starts, putting up a 5-12 record and a 4.34 ERA.
 However, he had a rough start to 1981, and the Jays traded him to the Cubs.